Last Updated on December 6, 2021 by SulaBeauty Staff

 Like flat irons and curling irons, hot rollers (or say electric hair rollers) can be packed in both the hand luggage and checked luggage.
 Also, TSA hasn’t mentioned any prohibition against any of the brands or types of rollers.
 So, you can carry them while flying!

-Though you will still need to ensure they are not powered by butane gas or lithium batteries.
+Though you will still need to ensure they are not powered by butane gas or lithium batteries otherwise you need a safety cover over the heating element.
 Besides, avoid packing them while they are hot.

 Can You Take a Butane Hair Straightener or a Butane Curling Iron on Airplanes?